A2Amir/PID-Control/README.md

 1. Our function run()  (See the code) must return a goodness.
 This goodness value might be the average cross track error.
 2. Say I wanted to implement Twiddle to minimize the average cross track error.
 The output of the run function depends on the three parameters.

 To implement Twiddle, we

 1. build a parameter vector ( named p) of our 3-target parameters, and initialize it with zero.
 2. build a vector of potential changes (named dp) that you want to probe and initialize them for now with 1.
 3. Then you can run our command run( ) with our parameters and whatever it outputs is our best error so far.

+          p = [0, 0, 0]
+          dp = [1, 1, 1]
+          robot = make_robot()
+          x_trajectory, y_trajectory, best_err = run(robot, p)

+Now we wish to modify p as to make the error smaller.
+That is where Twiddle comes in.

+4. We sequentially go through these parameters.
+      a.
+First we tried to increase p by our probing value and compute a new error for this new modified p.